 Can I Register Without Seeing my Advisor?

-- Be prepared for your appointment or walk-in time with your questions and classes in mind for your next semester (ideally, you will have placed courses in your shopping cart already).
+- Be prepared for your appointment with your questions and classes in mind for your next semester (ideally, you will have placed courses in your shopping cart already).

 - When preparing your potential schedule it is important to have back-up classes in case you do not get into your first choices.
 This will help you problem solve the morning of priority registration if your ideal schedule doesn't work as you hoped.

 - Lastly, read all emails sent out by public health advisors before and during registration.
-We do our best to anticipate your questions so that you have information available to you when you need it (without having to wait for your appointment or walk-in slot).
+We do our best to anticipate your questions so that you have information available to you when you need it (without having to wait for your appointment).

 I Didn't Get Into the Classes I Wanted - Now What?